26 February - 3 March 2017: Catalysis, An Integrated Approach (CAIA course)

 It is the mission of NIOK, the institute for research and education in catalysis to bring together specialists from various backgrounds in special courses.
 In NIOK’s Special Course ‘Advanced Catalysis Engineering’ an integral approach of catalysis and engineering is presented with the goal to provide the essential tools for new process concepts and future catalytic technologies.

-Topics include structured catalysts and reactors, catalyst selection, kinetics and stability/deactivation, novel reactor types (microreactors, autothermal, and multifunctionality) and modeling, process intensification, reactor selection strategies, and industrial cases.
+Topics include structured catalysts and reactors, catalyst selection, kinetics and stability/deactivation, novel reactor types, and modeling, process intensification, reactor selection strategies, and recently developed industrial cases.

 The course comprises two weeks: